TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Textstyle/Index.rst

          wrap

    Description
-         If this value is set, the wrapping with a font-tag based on font,size and color is NOT done.
+         If this value is set, the wrapping with a font-tag based on font, size and color is **not** done.
 Rather the element is wrapped with this value.

-         Use it to assign a stylesheet by setting this value to eg.
+         Use it to assign a stylesheet by setting this value to e.g.

          <div class="text"> \| </div>